Coral Reefs

 Research Groups

-100 Island Challenge from Scripps Institution of Oceanography (University of California, San Diego) - Working to map coral reefs near islands worldwide.
+100 Island Challenge from Scripps Institution of Oceanography (University of California, San Diego) is working to map coral reefs near islands worldwide.

-NASA (U.S.) - Scientists research coral reefs and oceanographic conditions.
-NASA grants are often used to support coral reef science.
+NASA (U.S.) researches coral reefs and oceanographic conditions. and issues grants to support coral reef science.

 Organizations